Skylight Installation Costs in Columbia, MO: What Homeowners Pay in 2026

 Permits

-Columbia and surrounding municipalities typically require building permits for skylight installation.
+Columbia and surrounding Boone County municipalities require building permits for skylight installation.
 Permit costs usually run $200 to $500.
-A reputable contractor handles this as part of the project.
+A reputable contractor handles this as part of the project, but always confirm before work begins.

 Roof Repairs

-If your roof needs repairs before or during skylight installation, budget accordingly.
-A pre-installation roof inspection (typically around $200) can identify issues early and prevent surprises.
+If your roof needs repairs before or during skylight installation, budget for those separately.
+A pre-installation roof inspection (typically $150 to $250) can catch issues early and prevent expensive surprises mid-project.

 Ongoing Maintenance

-Skylights need regular cleaning—usually once or twice a year.
-Professional cleaning runs $150 to $300.
-Repairs for leaks, drafts, or mechanical issues can range from $200 to $1,500 depending on severity.
+Skylights need regular cleaning once or twice a year.
+Professional cleaning runs $150 to $300 if you don’t want to handle it yourself.
+Repairs for leaks, drafts, or mechanical issues range from $200 to $1,500 depending on severity.

 How to Get an Accurate Quote